Undergraduate Degree Students

 - Advanced Placement (AP®): Columbia State will award credit for selected courses to eligible students who present an official record of a score of 3 or above on certain AP® examinations.

-- ACT: Students who earn an approved total score or above as outlined in the Columbia State Community College Catalog and Student Handbook on the ACT English test may receive credit for ENGL 1010 English Composition I and ENGL 1020 English Composition II .
-Students who earn the score as outlined in the Columbia State Community College Catalog and Student Handbook on the ACT Mathematics test may receive credit for MATH 1710 Precalculus Algebra .
+- ACT: Students who earn an approved score as outlined in the Columbia State Community College Catalog and Student Handbook on the ACT English test may receive credit for ENGL 1010 English Composition I and ENGL 1020 English Composition II .
+Students who earn an approved score as outlined in the Columbia State Community College Catalog and Student Handbook on the ACT Mathematics test may receive credit for MATH 1710 Precalculus Algebra .
 The ACT scores used for awarding credit must be within 5 years of the first term of enrollment.

 - SAT: Students who earn a total score for both the SAT Essay and the SAT Reading & Writing tests that is equivalent to the approved total score or above on the ACT English and ACT Reading tests as determined by the College Board's most recent ACT-SAT Concordance Table may receive credit for ENGL 1010 English Composition I and ENGL 1020 English Composition II .
 Students who earn a SAT Mathematics score that is equivalent to the required ACT Mathematics score may receive credit for MATH 1710 Precalculus Algebra .

-- IAAP®: Students having successfully passed sections of the IAAP® examination are eligible to receive credit at Columbia State.
+- IAAP®: Students who successfully passed sections of the IAAP® examination are eligible to receive credit at Columbia State.

 - Defense Subject Standardized Test (DSST): Students may earn college credit for acceptable scores on the DSST based on Columbia State or TBR policy, or credit can be awarded based upon the semester credit hours recommendations and minimum scores suggested by the American Council on Education (ACE).
 To receive credit, students must submit an official DSST (or DANTES) transcript for review.